 When the nose is imbalanced or asymmetrical, it can pull focus from the rest of your facial features.
 If you’re dissatisfied with the shape, size, or symmetry of your nose, you can undergo a rhinoplasty procedure, also known as a nose job.
 Besides addressing cosmetic issues related to the nose, a rhinoplasty can also address functional problems, such as a deviated septum.
-Dr. Lisiecki performs a highly personalized rhinoplasty procedure according to your unique anatomy and goals to ensure optimal results.
+Dr. Lisiecki performs a highly personalized primary rhinoplasty in NYC according to your unique anatomy and goals to ensure optimal results.

 About Primary Rhinoplasty

 Rhinoplasty is a surgical procedure that improves and refines the shape, size, and proportions of the nose.
 It involves making strategic adjustments to the internal structures of the nose to adjust its shape and size, ensuring optimal harmony with other facial features.
 The term “primary rhinoplasty” refers to the first rhinoplasty procedure the individual undergoes, i.e., when the nose hasn’t had any other surgeries or work.
 Dr. Lisiecki has worked with almost all kinds of nasal shapes, and he ensures your rhinoplasty procedure is personalized for you.

 - Overly large or small nostrils

 - Extremely wide or narrow nose

 - Bump on the bridge of the nose

 - Drooping nasal tip

 - Crooked nose